 SHELTER & RESCUE

-Shocking examples of dogs and cats dying in shelters at the hands of incompetent and/or cruel people who are running many of today’s animal shelters.
+Shocking examples of dogs and cats dying at the hands of incompetent and/or cruel people who are running many of today’s animal shelters.

 It has been common-place for people in the animal rescue world to blame 'pet overpopulation' for the deaths of 4 million or so dogs and cats in our shelters each year.

-For the past couple of weeks, Shirley over at YesBiscuit! has been tracking a horrific story in which workers at a shelter in Chesterfield County , SC were accused of shooting at least 22 dogs at the shelter and, not in a one-time lack of judgment, but as a matter of standard practice, allegedly beating cats with a pipe in order to 'euthanize' them.
+We have been tracking a horrific animal cruelty story in which workers at a shelter in Chesterfield County, SC were accused of shooting 22 dogs at the shelter and, not in a one-time lack of judgment but as a matter of standard practice, allegedly beating cats with a pipe in order to 'euthanize' them.

 Earlier this week, a video surfaced of animal control officers, along with the shelter director of the Town of Hempstead (NY) clowning around, and joking around while about to 'euthanize' a kitten even to the point of chanting "kill the kitty, kill the kitty" as the frightened kitten was pulled from its traveling kennel with a catch pole.
 This is far from the dignity we want to imagine when we hear the word "euthanize".
 This shelter director, who earns more than $92,000 a year, was "reassigned".
 Not fired.
-Reassigned.
+Just reassigned after this blatant case of animal cruelty.

-The problem also includes cities that do not participate in Trap/neuter/release programs and actually make it illegal for people to properly care for feral cat colonies (the only solution has proven to work) by using cat leash laws, licensing laws, abandonment laws or pet limit laws to make TNR illegal -- and thus, leading cities to kill every feral cat that comes into their shelter.
+The problems also include cities and shelters that like Aurora and Denver, CO that choose to kill all dogs of certain breeds because they look like types of dogs they don't want in their city.
+This is the reality.
+The problem also includes cities that do not participate in Trap/neuter/release programs and actually make it illegal for people to properly care for feral cat colonies, thus, leading cities to kill every feral cat that comes into their shelter.

-And these are just the worst case scenarios.
-There are other shelters who are not houses of horrors, that just don't do all of the little things well that can make a huge difference in saving animals lives.
-So while its commonplace to blame the public, or 'pet over population', the reality is that a huge number of the 4 million healthy/treatable animals killed in our shelters are done so in shelters where workers are not compassionate, and think chanting 'kill the kitty' is funny, or by shelters that have biases against breeds, or feral cats, or are negligent in their work.
+And these are just current cases of animal cruelty.
+So while its commonplace to blame the public, or 'pet over population', the reality is that a huge number of the 4 million healthy/treatable animals are killed in shelters where workers think chanting 'kill the kitty' is funny, or by shelters that have biases against breeds, or feral cats, or are negligent in their work.